 The book's name index includes Presidents Calvin Coolidge and Dwight Eisenhower, but not Abraham Lincoln.
 And I have yet to see a claim that Lincoln either played the harmonica or smoked marijuana or hemp that cites a reliable source - or, in most cases, any source at all.

-and from Howard Levy Howards on line school for more of Howard's blogs join up...
+Howard Levy Howards on line school for more of Howard's blogs join up...

 Several bright minds over the course of European history contributed to the evolution of the harmonica, but it was Matthias Hohner, a clockmaker and successful businessman, who really revolutionized the manufacturing of harmonicas and made it readily available to the public (shown on the right).

 Although his name is synonymous with the instrument, Matthias Hohner was not the first to manufacture harmonicas.
 He wasn't even a good harmonica player himself.
 As is often the case, he was simply a great businessman in the right place at the right time.
 He started his business in 1857, about 30 years after the first harmonica manufacturer which was in Vienna, Austria.
 He quickly bought out his competitors and started exporting the first Hohner harmonicas to the United States in 1862, just 5 years after opening.
 By the time his four sons took over for him, the company had grown to produce over 4 million harmonicas each year and was employing over 1,000 workers.